 Optional: Add MySQL Development Tools

-If you need MySQL Connectors or other development tools, add the mysql-tools component to the repository configuration:
+If you need MySQL Connectors (for Python, Java, C++, etc.) or other development libraries, add the mysql-tools component:

 cat <<EOF | sudo tee /etc/apt/sources.list.d/mysql-tools.sources